Newly Identified Metal Tougher Than it Looks

-Researchers at ETH Zurich, an engineering, science, technology, mathematics and management university in Switzerland, have milled the remarkable film — made of equal parts niobium, molybdenum, tantalum and tungsten — into “micropillars” that are a full 10 times stronger than a block made of the same high-entropy alloy material.
+Researchers at ETH Zurich, an engineering, science, technology, mathematics, and management university in Switzerland, have milled the remarkable film—made of equal parts niobium, molybdenum, tantalum, and tungsten—into “micropillars” that are a full ten times stronger than a block made of the same high-entropy alloy material.

 Like most high-entropy alloys, this latest discovery offers not only impressively high strength but impressively high corrosion resistance, too.
 And what’s more, the ETH researchers’ material is distinctive for its ability to resist temperature changes like a champ.
-Most other metals whose internal structures are made up of the arrangement of elaborate internal crystals structure that this one is suffer destructive sensitivity to temperature change.
+Most other metals whose internal structures are made up of the arrangement of elaborate internal crystal structures like this one suffer destructive sensitivity to temperature change.

-ETH’s wonder film, however, survived three days at 1,100 degrees Celsius with no significant change to either its external or its internal structure.
+However, ETH’s wonder film survived three days at 1,100 degrees Celsius with no significant change to either its external or its internal structure.

 For more than 4,000 years, humans have been tinkering with metal alloys in a bid to land upon a material that possesses the most desirable combination of properties.
 That this latest alloy will end the pursuit is unlikely — but it’s irrefutably a (rich, thin) step in the right direction.